Gets the name of the dependency property.

 Assembly: WindowsBase (in WindowsBase.dll)

 This property gets the name provided as the name parameter during dependency property registration.
-This name is immutable, and cannot be Nothing or an empty string.
+This name is immutable, and cannot be a null reference (Nothing in Visual Basic) or an empty string.
 Duplicate name registrations on the same owner type are not permitted, and will throw an exception when you attempt to register the duplicate.

 The of a dependency property must follow the convention of matching the name of its dependency property identifier minus the suffix "Property".
 For details, see Custom Dependency Properties.